Xilmi/Rotp-Fusion/README.md

 - Removed "Max Spacing Multiplier" and "Maximize Spacing".
   - Too complex, and replaced by "Empire Spacing".
 - Made galaxy hovering borders more discreet.
+- Restored Vanilla Human diplomat.
+  - Added option to select the younger one (default value).

 2023.06.22 (BR)
 - Fixed defaultAI not correctly set everywhere.